akirademoss/Tensorflow-r1.12-installation-on-ubuntu-18.04-with-cuda-9/README.md

 Please specify the NCCL version you want to use.
 If NCCL 2.2 is not installed, then you can use version 1.3 that can be fetched automatically but it may have worse performance with multiple GPUs.
 [Default is 2.2]: 2.1

 Please specify the location where NCCL 2.3.5 is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda-10.0]: /usr/local/cuda-9.0/targets/x86_64-linux/
+[Default is /usr/local/cuda-10.0]: /usr/local/nccl_2.1

-Now we need compute capability which we have noted at step 1 eg. 5.0

 Please note that each additional compute capability significantly increases your build time and binary size.
 [Default is: 5.0] 5.0